Kyu-Furukawa Gardens [旧古河庭園]

-After that, the owner of the residence had moved to Furukawa homegrown conglomerates.
+After that, the owner of the residence had moved to Furukawa financial combine.

-Then current Western-style residence and gardens was built in 1917.
+Then current Western-style residence and gardens were built in 1917.

 After World War II, it had been condemned by the allied forces.

-Then after it returned to Japan, it was opened to the public as a park in 1956.
+Then after it returned to Japan in 1952, it was opened to the public as a park in 1956.

-This garden is on the edge of the terrace.
+This gardens are at the edge of a terrace.

 The residence is built on the terrace, the Western-style rose garden is on the slope, and the Japanese garden is at the foot of the slope.